ericbrewe/BreweAcademicSite/content/courses/PHYS_115/_index.md

 |8| May 27, 29     |Ch 23 - EM Radiation                |  HW #6 due, |
 |9| June 1, 3, 5       |Waves                |  HW #7 due, Program #4 due|
 |10| Exam Week        |                    |   |

+## Resources
+There are a bunch of resources available to help you in this course:
+* Matter and Interactions Video Lectures <https://matterandinteractions.org/videos/EM.html>

 ---